Nagaganesh21/Butterfly-and-Moths-Image-Classification/README.md

 ## Project Tasks

-In this project, you will:
+In this project, We Did:

 1. **Data Exploration**: Dive into the dataset to gain insights into its composition and structure.